microsoft/coe-starter-kit/coe-cli/docs/aa4am/maker-setup.md

 coe aa4am user add -e https://org12345-dev.crm.dynamics.com
 ```

+## Create Solution Branch

+Each solution will require a solution branch created with Azure DevOps Pipeline with Build Policies for Validation and Continuous deployment to test and production environments.

-3. Create a solution branch
+To create a solution branch os the following command

 ```bash
 coe aa4am branch -o https://dev.azure.com/dev12345 -p alm-sandbox -d MyTestSolution
 ```

+NOTES:
+1. -o is the name of your DevOps Organization

+2. -p is the name of the Azure DevOps Project

+3. -d os the name of the solution branch to create

-NOTE: If the repository you want to create a branch for is empty you will need to commit an initial commit before a branch can be created.
+4. If the repository you want to create a branch for is empty you will need to commit an initial commit before a branch can be created.

 ## Post Setup Checks